wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    and recursive servers, and decreases privacy by leaking queries.

-   This document updates RFC 4035 to allow recursive resolvers to use NSEC/NSEC3 resource records to aggressively use cache negative answers.
+   This document updates RFC 4035 to allow recursive resolvers to use NSEC/NSEC3 resource records to aggressively use cached negative answers.
 This would allow such resolvers to respond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record already in the cache.